fmcnab/fmcnab.github.io/index.md

 title: "Home"
 ---

+I am interested in how surface, geodynamic and climatic processes combine and interact to shape Earth's surface landscape and geological record.
+In turn, I use observations from landscapes and landforms, as well as sedimentary and magmatic rocks, to infer information about past geodynamic and climatic environments.
+I apply a combination of numerical modelling, field observations and geochemical analyses.
+I am particularly interested in inverse modelling approaches seeking to find optimal model parameters that fit diverse surface observations.
+I am comitted to open and reproducible science and aim to develop and release tools that can be used by the wider community.
 I currently work as a research scientist at the German Centre for Geoscience research (GFZ) in Potsdam.